matted-zz/census/README.md

 level since they require several non-Python components.

-If you want the Census tools on your system path (and want to get the pysam dependency automatically), install it with:
+If you want the Census tools on your system path (and want to get the pysam dependency automatically), install Census with:

     sudo python setup.py install